-The year Senai International Airport was officially opened for commercial operation to serve the southern region of Malaysia.
+The year Senai International Airport (previously known as Sultan Ismail International Airport) was officially opened for commercial operation to serve the southern region of Malaysia.
 The Airport was previously managed by The Department of Civil Aviation (DCA) and later by Malaysia Airport Holding Berhad (MAHB) in the year 1992.

 Privatisation to SATSSB

 Senai Airport Terminal Services Sdn Bhd (SATSSB) took over the management and operations of Senai International Airport

 Senai Cargo Terminal was constructed with a built-up area of 3,600 sq m and has a capacity to handle up to 80,000 tonnes cargo per annum.

 The runway was extended from 3,354 metres to 3,800 metres.